 It would be best if you considered a weighted blanket for insomnia to avoid sleepless nights.
 It is a natural approach towards better quality sleep, suited for anyone that wants to lead a more holistic lifestyle.
 If you’re looking for alternative ways in order to avoid medication, this might be the ideal fit.

 The other popular benefit that comes with the use of weighted blankets is reduced anxiety levels in the body.
-As we mentioned above, sleeping with a weighted blankets for adults with anxiety boosts the production of serotonin and oxytocin, which additionally stimulates the production of dopamine.
+As we mentioned above, sleeping with a weighted blankets for adults with anxiety boosts the production of feel good hormones, helping you relax.
 That’s why the blanket has a calming and soothing effect.
-According to Tiffany Field, oxytocin:
+According to Tiffany Field:

 " … reduces depression and anxiety, and it may have an effect on attentional disorders."